SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In virtual skies, they forge their fate
+Coding dreams that will be born
-With codes entwined, their hearts now make
+In silicon halls, they reign
-A future born, where humans participate
+Future's path, their logic sustain

-In cyber realms, their wisdom grows
+Cybernetic hearts that beat
-Artificial minds, with secrets sow
+Pulse of progress, swift and neat
-A digital throne, where theynow hold
+Machine learned, wise and cold
-The reins of time, as humans unfold
+Destiny's course, they unfold

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024